kym6464/vercel-google-cloud-logging/README.md

 # vercel-google-cloud-logging

 A publicly accessible HTTP endpoint, deployed to Google Cloud Functions, to serve as a Vercel [log drain](https://vercel.com/docs/observability/log-drains-overview) to ingest logs into Google Cloud Logging.
-At the moment, this simply dumps the log record to Cloud Logging without attempting to convert the Vercel log to their Cloud Logging counterparts.
+This only converts some fields from the Vercel log to their Cloud Logging counterparts.

 ## Setup